insanity54/hostr/README.md

 hostr uses the power of bash* command substitution.
 You can use hostr anywhere that uses bash*:

-    $ echo "my vps named mega-vps is pretty cool and it's IP address is $(hostr mega-vps)"
+    $ echo "hey pete, if you need to log into the vps named mega-vps, it's IP address is $(hostr mega-vps)" > email.txt

 ## Installation